jrfnl/Debug-Bar-Constants/readme.txt

 * New! panel for Class Constants.
 This release also fixes a number of bugs.

 = 1.0 =
-* Initial release
+* Initial release.

 == Installation ==

-1. Install Debug Bar if not already installed (http://wordpress.org/extend/plugins/debug-bar/)
+1. Install Debug Bar if not already installed (http://wordpress.org/extend/plugins/debug-bar/).
 1. Extract the .zip file for this plugin and upload its contents to the `/wp-content/plugins/` directory.
 Alternatively, you can install directly from the Plugin directory within your WordPress Install.
 1. Activate the plugin through the "Plugins" menu in WordPress.